Lightswitch & the HTML Client - what does this mean?

 Architecture

-Making a HTML Client
+Making an HTML Client

 What do we know about this HTML client so far?

-It is early days, in fact there are no bits available yet, but we do know some things from the demo’s and screen shots that are available.
+It is early days—in fact, there are no bits available yet—but we do know some things from the demos and screenshots that are available.

-- It is a separate client – so you will have a Silverlight experience and then also have the HTML experience added in.
+- It is a separate client—so you will have a Silverlight experience and then also have the HTML experience added in.

 - It follows the true Lightswitch model of being easy to build with no code, but if you need that little extra, the JavaScript can be edited.